 4. Go Easy with the Gasoline

 It doesn’t take a physicist to know that the heavier something is, the slower it moves.
 This is especially true for pontoon boats with weaker engines in the 60 to 115hp range.
-What you might not have known was how a full tank of gasoline can weight you down.
+What you might not have known was how a full tank of gasoline can weigh you down.
 This is doubly true if you’ve already had the maximum number of passengers climb aboard your boat.

 Have you noticed that most pontoon reviews let you know how full the gas tank was when the boat was tested?
 This is because the amount of gasoline has a significant impact on how your boat performs.
-Consider this: every gallon of gasoline adds eight pounds to your boat.
+Consider this: every gallon of gasoline adds eight pounds to your pontoon boat weight.
 If you have a 35 gallon tank and fill it to capacity, you’re carrying 280 pounds of gas.

 If you know that you won’t need a full tank of gas for your boating adventure, cut back a little.
 A lighter tank will help your pontoon accelerate faster and tow much more effectively.